hypo69/hypo/pytest/gemini/src/endpoints/hypo69/__init__.md

 #     with pytest.raises(AttributeError):
 #         non_existent_function()

-# Example test case demonstrating a test for exception handling
+# Example test case demonStarting a test for exception handling
 # def test_function_with_exception():
 #     try:
 #         # Your code that might raise an exception